z3ugma/z3ugma.github.io/_posts/2016-11-21-washerbot-and-dryerbot-part-1.markdown

 4. Measure power as in option 2, but instead use a noninvasive current transformer sensor.
 This what whole-home monitoring solutions like [Neurio](http://neur.io/products/) use.
 Neurio is one of the premade options I considered, but it seems too unproven and new.
 CT sensors use a ring-shaped clamp that goes around one of the wires in the circuit.
 This has the benefit of being wholly separate from the mains current, making it safer.
 ![Neurio uses 2 CT sensors](http://neur.io/wp-content/uploads/HEM_Contents.jpg)

 I opted to use a CT sensor.
 Since I already had a Raspberry Pi available, I decided I would use it as the platform for building my device.
 It has the benefit of being easy to program, running a full Linux desktop environment, and having tons of forum support online.
 Another option is to use an [Arduino](https://openenergymonitor.org/emon/buildingblocks/how-to-build-an-arduino-energy-monitor-measuring-current-only).
-In the future, I'd like to try migrating to a standalone, low-power board like the [MT7688AN](http://hackerboards.com/tiny-iot-sbc-runs-openwrt-on-mediatek-mips-soc/).
+In the future, I'd like to try migrating to a standalone, low-power board like the [ESP8266](https://www.sparkfun.com/products/13711).

 CT sensors are very sensitive - they can measure current to a precise degree and can be used to tell exactly how much power you're consuming.
 My needs are a lot simpler - I don't need to know _how much_ power is being consumed, just whether or not it is.

 So here are the building blocks: a Raspberry Pi to run software and send text messages; current sensors to measure the power usage, and...something in the middle.

-###Something in the Middle###
+### Something in the Middle

 One thing I quickly realized is that the Raspberry Pi does not have an analog input.
 Raspberry Pi's inputs, called general-purpose-input-output or GPIO, can only tell whether a voltage is above a certain threshold ("high") or below it ("low"), because they are digital inputs.